1 Chronicles 20 – Ammon is Defeated at Rabbah

 ii.
 “Beware of moments and hours of ease.
 It is in these that we most easily fall into the power of Satan.
 The sultriest summer days are most laden with blight… If we cannot fill our days with our own matters, there is always plenty to be done for others… Watch and pray in days of vacation and ease, even more than at other times.”
 (Meyer)

 iii.
 “There is nothing more full of subtle danger in the life of any servant of God than that he should remain inactive when the enterprises of God demand that he be out on the fields of conflict.”
 (Morgan)

 c.
-Joab defeated Rabbah: In fact, the account in 2 Samuel 12:26-31 tells us that Joab himself did not win this battle over Rabbah.
-He fought the Ammonites to a stalement and then called for David to help, after his sin and subsequent repentance.
+Joab defeated Rabbah: The account in 2 Samuel 12:26-31 tells us that Joab essentially conquered Rabbah, but called David to help with the final conquest of the city after his sin and subsequent repentance.
 Then, 2 Samuel 12:29 tells us, David gathered all the people together and went to Rabbah.
 This was the final phase of David’s restoration.
 He went back to doing what he should have done all along – leading Israel out to battle, instead of remaining in Jerusalem.
 This means that David was in victory once again.
 His sin did not condemn him to a life of failure and defeat.
 There was chastisement for David’s sin, but it did not mean that his life was ruined.

 i.
 “David’s fall should put those who have not fallen on their guard, and save from despair those who have.”
 (Augustine)